GigaMidiDataset/The-GigaMIDI-dataset-with-loops-and-expressive-music-performance-detection/README.md

 The Analysis of Evaluation Set and Optimal Threshold Selection.zip archive contains CSV files corresponding to our training set, which were utilized to identify optimal thresholds for each heuristic in expressive music performance detection.
 These files include percentile calculations used to determine the optimal thresholds.
 The rationale behind employing percentiles from the data distribution is to delineate the boundary between non-expressive and expressive tracks based on the values of our heuristic features.

 # Acknowledgement
-Anonymized upon de-anonymization during the peer review process.
+Anonymized during the peer review process for the paper.